gastondvoskin/portfolio/client/README.md

 ## Description
 This is my personal portfolio.
 It has the following features:
-- Home section with a brief description of myself.
+- Sections: Home, About, Projects, Technologies, Contact.
-- Projects section with a list of my projects.
+- Light and dark mode.
-- Technologies section with a list of the main technologies I have worked with.
+- Fully responsive design.
-- Contact section with my LinkedIn, GitHub, and email.
+- A touch of inspiration: quotes I love that change every time the page is reloaded.
-- A greeting message with quotes I love that changes every time the page is reloaded.
+- Links to my CV, LinkedIn, and GitHub.

 ## Main technologies: